desihub/desidatamodel/doc/DESI_SPECTRO_REDUX/SPECPROD/calibnight/NIGHT/badcolumns-CAMERA-NIGHT.rst

 Contents
 ========

+A list of unmasked bad columns identified from a 300 sec calibration dark frame.

-Note: in some cases the file may contain no data.
+Note: file may contain no data if all bad columns are already masked.

 The file should have these columns: